-Adani Group mulls suing US short-seller for fraud claims
+Adani mulls suing US short-seller as shares sink up to 20%

-NEW DELHI (AP) — India’s Adani Group launched a share offering for retail investors Friday as it mulled taking legal action against U.S.-based short-selling firm Hindenburg Research for allegations of stock market manipulation and accounting fraud that caused heavy selling of its stocks this week.
+NEW DELHI (AP) — India’s Adani Group launched a share offering for retail investors Friday as it mulled taking legal action against U.S.-based short-selling firm Hindenburg Research over a report that led investors to dump its shares, with some stocks in the group falling up to 20% on Friday.

+Hindenburg’s report prompted selloffs on Wednesday and Friday that have wiped out tens of billions of dollars’ worth of market value.
+Markets in India were closed on Thursday for a holiday.

 Jatin Jalundhwala, head of the Adani group’s legal department, said late Thursday that the group “was evaluating the relevant provisions under U.S. and Indian laws for remedial action against Hindenburg Research.”